sjkbianco/portfolio/content/publication/special-children-special-care/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
   caption: "Front Cover of March 2021 Edition"
-  alt: "Front Cover of March 2021 Edition of Language Magazine"
+  alt: Front Cover of March 2021 Edition of Language Magazine
   focal_point: ""
   preview_only: false